hashicorp/terraform-provider-aws/website/docs/r/storagegateway_gateway.html.markdown

 % terraform import aws_storagegateway_gateway.example arn:aws:storagegateway:us-east-1:123456789012:gateway/sgw-12345678
 ```

-Certain resource arguments, like `gateway_ip_address` do not have a Storage Gateway API method for reading the information after creation, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference, e.g.,
+Certain resource arguments, like `gateway_ip_address` do not have a Storage Gateway API method for reading the information after creation, either omit the argument from the Terraform configuration or use [`ignore_changes`](https://www.terraform.io/docs/configuration/meta-arguments/lifecycle.html#ignore_changes) to hide the difference.
+For example:

 ```terraform
 resource "aws_storagegateway_gateway" "example" {